-If you work for the government — post office, courthouse, Health and Human Services, etc. — you might get an extra day off next month.
-On November 11, the United States celebrates Veterans Day.
-As the name suggests, this nationally recognized holiday is designed to honor the countless veterans of the U.S. military who’ve sacrificed so much for our freedom.
-But while many people are well aware of this upcoming holiday, few know the story and origins behind Veterans Day.
+Do you work for the government?
+Maybe at the post office, courthouse, or Health and Human Services?
+Well, good news!
+You might snag an extra day off next month.
+On November 11, the United States proudly celebrates Veterans Day.
+This special holiday honors the countless U.S. military veterans who’ve given so much for our freedoms.
+Surprisingly, even though lots of folks know about Veterans Day, not many are clued in on its history and origins.

 Veterans Day vs Memorial Day